thebe14/caso/doc/source/configuration.rst

 -----------------------

-This section specifies the configuration of the extractor (mainly the credentials to connect to the API.
+This section specifies the configuration of the extractor (mainly the credentials to connect to the API).
 Check the following:

 * ``user`` (default: ``accounting``), name of the user.
 This user needs proper permission to query the API for the tenant usages.